Warm Up to Winter in Reno Tahoe

 Get a taste of Reno’s signature styles—from kid-friendly places to eat and play mini-golf (a little Birdeez told you), to romantic restaurants by the river and casual spots with cuisine served family style.

 Blending the old and the new, places like Louis’ Basque Corner in Reno are rejuvenating tradition with a contemporary influence.
-The exposed brick interior lends a modern vibe complemented by table settings that reflect a social atmosphere of shared dishes.
+The exposed brick interior lends a modern vibe with table settings that reflect a social atmosphere of shared dishes.
 The go-to drink here is the Picon Punch, spirited with a bitter orange Amer Picon ingredient.

 Friendly atmospheres with plenty of flowing beers (and no-alcohol options) are a cornerstone staple in Reno Tahoe, with spots like the Brewer’s Cabinet (their “Tahoe” beers are best paired with the homemade tater tots).
 Keep the good times flowing in Reno’s Brewery District.

-Reno Tahoe’s casino resorts are a great idea for food to please all—restaurants range from Ruth’s Chris Steak House and Gordon Ramsay Fish & Chips (Caesar’s Reno) to Rim Asian Bistro and Chikie’s & Pete’s (Grand Sierra Resort).
+Reno Tahoe’s casino resorts are a great idea for food to please all—restaurants range from Ruth’s Chris Steak House and Gordon Ramsay Fish & Chips (Caesar’s Reno) to Rim Asian Bistro and Chickie’s & Pete’s (Grand Sierra Resort).

 Reno Tahoe’s Food & Drink Culture